What's Inside

 If not, start by:

 Your risk assessment should be tailored to your organization’s environment and circumstances.
-In other words, you should choose a risk assessment methodology that gathers the information you need about the particular risks affecting your company.
+In other words, you should choose a risk assessment methodology that gathers the information you need about the particular vulnerabilities and risks affecting your company.

 Most risk assessments can follow a qualitative approach which uses judgment to categorize risks on a low to high scale of probability, or quantitative, which uses mathematical formulas to calculate expected monetary losses of certain risks.
 These methodologies can also be combined with other methods like asset-based or threat-based.